Financial-Times/n-test/README.md

 # n-test
-A node module containing a collection of test tasks and utilities for Next applications
+A node module containing a collection of test tasks and utilities for FT.com applications

 ## Why does this exist?